How to Stay Consistent with Losing Weight

 Well, half the battle with weight loss is sticking to the program.

-Part of what often hinders people trying to lose weight is that they get too hungry before they decide what to fix that won’t break their diet.
-Or they get too hungry and don’t have the ingredients for a kale salad in the house.
+Often, one of the things that hinders people from losing weight is that they get too hungry before deciding what meal to fix that won’t break their diet.
+Or they get too hungry but don’t have the ingredients for a kale salad in the house.

-Other reasons people hinder their weight loss progress:
+Here are other reasons that hinder people from their weight loss progress:

-1. Bored: They keep eating the same boring food, which makes vulnerable to temptation.
-Planning ahead with some interesting meals might help here.
+1. Boredom: They keep eating the same boring food, which makes them vulnerable to temptation.
+Planning interesting meals will help overcome this.

-2. Distracted: Kids, families, going out to dinner, all of these can distract you from your goals.
+2. Distraction: Kids and families going out to dinner – eating out and social engagements can sometimes distract you from your goals.

-3. Forget: To eat or they wait too long to eat, the blood sugar crashes, and then they eat the wrong things because they’re weak and hungry.
+3. Forgetting: forgetting to eat or waiting too long to eat – when this happens, the blood sugar crashes, and people end up eating the wrong things because they’re too weak and hungry.

-Often, people get to hungry and then don’t want to go to the store to get all the ingredients necessary to make a healthy, low carbohydrate meal with all the fats, proteins, and vegetables they need because they haven’t planned their meals ahead and made that important store trip.
+Often, when people get too hungry, they don’t want to go to the store anymore to get all the ingredients necessary to make a healthy, low-carbohydrate meal.
+They miss out on all the fats, proteins, and vegetables they need because they haven’t planned their meals and made that important store trip.

 Without planning, it’s easy to destroy your whole weight loss plans.

-The Challenge is Staying Consistent, and Planning Helps
+The Challenge Is Staying Consistent – and This is Where Planning Helps

-So, it means to hold your position without wavering, and this is exactly what we want to do with weight loss.
+It means to hold your position without wavering.
+And this is exactly what we want to do with weight loss.

 There’s a missing step that I can show you right now that’s hindering your weight loss success.

-You need an easy way to generate a week’s worth of healthy meals or have the best diet to lose weight and then fill your refrigerator and pantry with all the vegetables, proteins, fats, and dry goods to put together a meal when you’re tired, or when you’re really having a craving—for those times you are most vulnerable to reach for something unhealthy. . . a misstep that can lead to a whole day and night of more missteps, typically, . . .
+You need an easy way to generate a week’s worth of healthy meals or to have the best diet to lose weight.
+Fill your refrigerator and pantry with all the vegetables, proteins, fats, and dry goods that you can put together when you’re tired or when you’re having unhealthy cravings.
+Do this for the times you are most vulnerable to reach for something unhealthy.
+This is because a misstep can typically lead to a whole day and night of more missteps.